|

 Special Flight C

-According to my father's diaries, he sailed from Liverpool on Wednesday 15 November 1943 and got received his first supply of cigarettes, from my mother Ruth, at 159 Squadron on 14 December 1943, 200 Players.
+According to my father's diaries, he sailed from Liverpool on Wednesday 15 November 1943 and got received his first supply of cigarettes, from my mother Ruth, on 14 December 1943, 200 Players.
 However, his diaries don't have him disembarking till 9 am Monday 20 December, where he mentions "Gharries to Worli" and "Religious Cow in cart", a Gharry is an Indian horse-drawn carriage or a truck and Worli was the RAF transit camp at Bombay but whether dad's referring to the cow only or also, to the troops being moved by cart, we'll never know.
 His personnel records bear out his arrival, having him "Disemb Bombay 20/12/43."
-Thomas was a meticulous record keeper, so I can only presume the 14th December was the date the cigarettes arrive at 159, however, what does amaze me, in these present days of anti-smoking and bans, is just how much of the war effort was spent moving fags around, dad alone recorded receiving twenty deliveries and sent thirteen back to the UK and these don't include the numerous food parcels he sent home.
+However, what does amaze me, in these present days of anti-smoking and bans, is just how much of the war effort was spent moving fags around, dad alone recorded receiving twenty deliveries and sent thirteen back to the UK and these don't include the numerous food parcels he sent home.

-His RAF records show he was at BRD Worli A, which favours the transportation there in a Gharry theory, H9 Unit 4/1/44 and his diary shows him leaving Bombay on 6/1/44 but he doesn't get to 159 Squadron till 9/8/44, yet all his cigarette deliveries are with 159.
+His RAF records show he was at BRD Worli A, which favours the transportation there in a Gharry theory, H9 Unit 4/1/44 and his diary shows him leaving Bombay on 6/1/44.
 He arrives at 160 Squadron 9 January 1944, in his records but arrives at the transit camp in Colombo on the 10th, according to the diary, after travelling for five days, including a two hour ferry trip.
 He didn't leave for the 160 base at Sigiriya till the 24th January, reached Kekirawa, in central Ceylon, the next day, his diaries state "Kekirawa 5 am Cold, Gharry", he started on "Flight" on the 27th January.
-I know from a friend who was in 160, a Leslie Wallis, that 159 and 160 were sister Squadrons and early in the war were absorbed into 159 before being reformed but this is where Robert Quirk's research comes in, dad was part of a secret operation, a Special Flight known as "C" Flight 159 & 160 Squadron and according to his diary he joined it on 6th February 1944.
-Sigiriya google map
+I know from a friend who was in 160, a Leslie Wallis, that 159 and 160 were sister Squadrons and early in the war were absorbed into 159 before being reformed but this is where Robert Quirk's research comes in, dad was part of a secret operation, a Special Flight known as "C" Flight and according to his diary he joined it on 6th February 1944at 160 Squadron in Sigiriya.
+Sigiriya google map Flight and my father was later transferred to 159 Squadron.
+Also, Les Crawley editor of the 160 Squadron Association, contacted me, agreeing with my dates, “from what you have told me and from the records I reckon the sequence for your father was that: He was posted to 160 Squadron w e f January 1944 i.e. straight from the transit camp at Worli - at that time 160 was based at Sigiriya.

 In a link to the "Special Flight" from his 159 Squadron page, Robert tells us that, ground crew may not even have been told of their transfer from 160 to 159 but in my father's case, his cigarette deliveries show at least he did.
 Robert has done a lot of research on 159 and "C" Flight and it would be an injustice for me to try and copy the overview he's created of what happened, he has many links and stories from individuals concerned and I recommend you look through the site.
 Basically, "C" Flight, undertook the role of detecting the Japanese Radar and Radio signals, a dangerous job for the aircrew but conditions on the ground were far from perfect either.
 However, what he's most worthy of congratulation for, is his tenacity in spending four days, at the National Archives in Kew, extracting and putting together the record of the "Special Flight", it's a 93 page document in PDF format, again fascinating reading but if you're not on Broadband, it's a long download.
 In fact, one of the co-pilots of 159, Eric Cocks, went to Kew in the 1970s and was told these records didn't exist.